rsolorio/SoloPlayerH/README.md

 - fullyParsed
   - Flag that indicates if the audio had to be fully parsed to properly calculate the duration
   - Set during the scan process
+  - Not used in the app, only for research purposes
 - favorite
   - Flag that indicates if this is a favorite audio
   - False by default, set by user